gvwilson/sensibleadventures/santas/santas.md

 it isn't really home any more.*

 *There's one kiss and quite a few explosions.
-The footnotes are there to lighten things up: feel free to laugh out loud to distract yourself during the scary bits.*
+The footnotes are there to lighten things up;
+if you need a someone to hold your hand during the scary bits, tough luck---I'm just a book, and we don't have hands.*

 </section>